 Crime victims in Texas are guaranteed certain rights, as outlined in the Code of Criminal Procedure.
 The Office of the Attorney General has more information in its Crime Victims Publications online.

-SMU can assist victims in applying for a protective order, which tells a person to stay 500 feet from where the protected person lives or works.
-It instructs a person not to commit or threaten violence, or stalk the person applying for protection.
+SMU can assist victims in applying for a protective order, which instructs the person named in the order to stay 500 feet from where the protected person lives or works, not to commit or threaten violence, or stalk the person applying for protection.
 Applications for protective orders are made at the Dallas County District Attorney’s Office Family Violence Division at the Frank Crowley Courthouse, 133 N. Riverfront Blvd., 214-653-3528.

 For more information: dallascounty.org/government/district-attorney/divisions/family-violence.php

 SMU Police keep a copy of protective orders on file.
-SMU honors protective orders and complies with the state laws regarding protective orders.
+SMU complies with the state laws honoring protective orders.
 If a protective order is violated, the protected person should call police immediately.

 For more information, call SMU Police at 214-768-3333.